Tupac Shakur discography

 The discography of American rapper Tupac Shakur consists of 10 studio albums.
 Throughout his career and posthumously, Shakur sold more than 75 million records worldwide.
 He has scored 5 No. 1 albums on the Billboard 200 and 8 No. 1 albums on the Top R&B/Hip-Hop Albums chart.

-Shakur began his music career in the early 1990s, initially starting as a dancer and roadie for the hip-hop group Digital Underground until he gained recognition as a rapper on the group's single "Same Song".
+Shakur began his commercial music career in the early 1990s, initially starting as a dancer and roadie for the hip-hop group Digital Underground until he gained recognition as a rapper on the group's single "Same Song".
 Shakur released his debut studio album, 2Pacalypse Now, in November 1991.
 The album peaked at number 64 on the United States Billboard 200 and has since been recognized as a groundbreaking work of the hip-hop genre.
 Its singles included "Brenda's Got a Baby" and "Trapped", both of which highlighted Shakur's focus on social issues.
 Strictly 4 My N.I.G.G.A.Z., Shakur's second studio album, was released in February 1993 and saw him collaborating with artists such as Ice Cube and Ice-T. The album peaked at number 24 on the Billboard 200 and earned a Platinum certification from the Recording Industry Association of America (RIAA).
 Notable singles from the album include "I Get Around" and "Keep Ya Head Up", both of which reached the top ten on the Billboard Hot Rap Songs chart.